Directors' duties: Tripartite Fiduciary Duty

 In Canada, a debate exists on the precise nature of directors' duties following the controversial landmark judgment in BCE Inc. v.
 1976 Debentureholders.
 This Supreme Court of Canada decision has raised questions as to the nature and extent to which directors owe a duty to non-shareholders.
 Scholarly literature has defined this as a "tripartite fiduciary duty", composed of (1) an overarching duty to the corporation, which contains two component duties — (2) a duty to protect shareholder interests from harm, and (3) a procedural duty of "fair treatment" for relevant stakeholder interests.
 This tripartite structure encapsulates the duty of directors to act in the "best interests of the corporation, viewed as a good corporate citizen".

+Not all Canadian jurisdictions recognise the "proper purpose" duty as separate from the "good faith" duty.
+This division was rejected in British Columbia in Teck Corporation v.
+Millar (1972).